Bleeding During Pregnancy, Labor and Delivery

 - Fetal complications associated with antepartum hemorrhage (16):

 In order to avoid these complications, it is crucial that medical staff accurately manage patients who suffer from antepartum hemorrhage.
 Physicians should carefully assess the mother’s blood loss and the well-being of the mother and baby before creating an appropriate treatment plan.
-Appropriate antepartum monitoring and testing typically includes NSTs (using a fetal monitor), ultrasounds (to assess anatomy and amniotic fluid volume), and BPP (ultrasound which tests for fetal well-being).
+Appropriate antepartum monitoring and testing typically includes NSTs (using a fetal monitor), ultrasounds (to assess the anatomy and amniotic fluid volume), and BPP (ultrasound which tests for fetal well-being).

 Causes of disseminated intravascular coagulation (DIC)

 DIC is not a spontaneous condition; it is always accompanied by a trigger.
 Many of these triggers are common pregnancy complications such as:

 Signs of disseminated intravascular coagulation (DIC)